 • You can purchase a thing called a Sata Hard Drive Enclosure at any electronics store for about $10 to transfer your hard drive from one computer to another.
 (This is what I’ll be attempting to do today.
 Wish me luck!)

-If you’re like me, yummy food makes you feel better, so I hope you enjoy this post by Cheryl at Tidymom.
+If you’re like me, yummy food makes you feel better, so I hope you enjoy this Grilled Pizza Recipe by Cheryl from Tidymom.

 Thanks Cheryl for guest posting today while I figure out my computer issues.
 This pizza looks wonderful!

 How to make Low Carb Grilled Pizza